Bed bugs are one of the most stressful pests to deal with — and getting rid of them takes patience and repeated effort.

 Identifying Signs of a Bedbug Infestation

-The first clue of a bedbug problem is bites.
+The first clues of a bedbug problem are bed bug sightings or bites.
 You'll find people saying you can identify bedbug bites by size, shape, or pattern.
 But in our experience, that's not true.
 Everyone reacts differently to bedbug bites.
 Some people get huge, itchy red welts, while other people don't react at all.

-Along with bites, you may start to notice some of these other signs of a bedbug infestation:
+Along with bed bug sightings and bites, you may start to notice some of these other signs of a bedbug infestation:

 - Blood spots.
 Sometimes, you'll crush a feeding bedbug by moving in your sleep.
 That can leave a small blood spot on the bedsheets.